tsedio/tsed/docs/tutorials/graphql-apollo.md

 ---
-meta:
+head:
+  - - meta
     - name: description
       content: Use Apollo, Nexus or Type-graphql with Ts.ED framework.
 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+  - - meta
     - name: keywords
       content: ts.ed express koa typescript apollo node.js javascript decorators
 ---

 # Apollo